aa-ag/launchurls/README.md

 #### TO DO

 - Write columns instead of rows.
+- Review & fix API call: currently getting only a few URL's
 - Write function to launch all of them at the same time.